Ebazhanov/linkedin-skill-assessments-quizzes/autodesk-maya/autodesk-maya-quiz.md

 #### Q24.
 What is the fundamental property of all polygon mesh vertices

-- [x] A vertex always has a mesurable position
+- [x] A vertex always has a measurable position
 - [ ] A vertex always lies on a curve
-- [ ] A vertex always has a mesurable size
+- [ ] A vertex always has a measurable size
 - [ ] A vertex always has a color

 #### Q25.
 What is the simulation of how light propagates in an environment known as?